Every Record Tells A Story Presents: A Blog You Can Listen To:

 Records such as Hanoi Rocks’ second single “Tragedy”, released in 1981.

-Hanoi Rocks came from Finland, had a hot blonde lead singer called Michael Monroe, a guitarist called “Nasty Suicide” and blended punk with glam rock, sewing the seeds of glam metal (or hair metal as it became known twenty years later) in the minds of LA based bands such as Motley Crue.
+Hanoi Rocks came from Finland, had a hot blonde lead singer called Michael Monroe, a guitarist called “Nasty Suicide” and blended punk with glam rock, sowing the seeds of glam metal (or hair metal as it became known twenty years later) in the minds of LA based bands such as Motley Crue.

 It’s a bit unfair to say this, but they were almost the heavy metal equivalent of the band in that Kit Kat advert being told by a record company executive: “You can’t sing, you can’t play, you look awful. *pause* “You’ll go a long way…”.